 JWST-113 Introduction to Judaism

 Examines Judaism as it has been defined and developed as a way of thought and a way of life.
 The course focuses on central religious concepts, holidays, life-cycle ceremonies, and various forms of religious expression, including prayer and ritual, in order to help students understand what it means, and has meant, to be a Jew.
-Sponsored in part by the Jewish Chautauqua Society.
+Same as RELI-113.

 JWST-115 Jewish Philosophy and Ethics

-Explores issues and problems related to the spiritual literature and philosophy of the Jewish people, from the Talmudic period through the present.
-Topics vary, and may include classical Jewish texts, spiritual traditions, mysticism, religious organization, gender and community, and Judaism in America.
+Explores issues and problems related to the philosophical and ethical literature of the Jews, from the Talmudic period through the present.
+Topics vary and may include classical Jewish texts, mysticism, continental and poststructural Jewish philosophy, morality and social practice, women and gender and Judaism in America.
 The course encourages students to recognize in Jewish texts reflections of Judaism that are diverse and, at times, antithetical to one another.
-Sponsored in part by the Jewish Chautauqua Society.
+Same as RELI-115.

 JWST-201 The Hebrew Bible